If the laws of physics don't allow Faster-Than-Light Travel

 - Niven and Pournelle's Footfall has the Fithp use a hybrid generation ship to reach Earth: most of the passengers are in stasis, but necessary maintenance and piloting is carried out by successive generations of crew.
 The result is a significant culture clash between the 'Shipborn' and the defrosted original generation.

 - In Alastair Reynolds' Chasm City, the planet of Sky's Edge was settled by 5 (only 3 made it) generation ships traveling at 6% lightspeed.
 There are at least 4 generations on the ship.
 Also, a cold war forms between the ships, due to scarcity of resources.
 Then a full blown war on the planet.
+Though one character, with the help of medically induced immortality, does live most of the journey as well as a good deal further into the future.

-- Gene Wolfe's Book Of The Long Sun is set within a vast generation ship called the Whorl.
+- Gene Wolfe's Book of the Long Sun is set within a vast generation ship called the Whorl.
 It isn't quite a City in a Bottle, because the characters are vaguely conscious that there is an "outside" (the oldest character in the books has some faded memories of living there)... but they have no real idea what outside actually means, and none of them expect to ever experience the outside.

 - Rob Grant's Colony deconstructs this somewhat.
 Various systems go wrong (notably the eugenics program determining who is allowed to mate with whom, and the career-allocation system), so the later generations are hopelessly inbred, illiterate and unqualified for their jobs.